-2019 2018 Number of release incidents from aquaculture operations 7 5 Size of release incidents from aquaculture operations 85 115
+Number of accidently released fish (escapes) from aquaculture operations 2020 2019 2018 Number or release incidents from aquaculture operations 8 7 5 Size of release incidents from aquaculture operations 208 85 115

-The Group can report a low number of accidentally released fish in 2019.
-The reduction from 2018 was in total 26 %.
-The escape of 85 fish was mainly due to operating procedures.
+The Group had an escape of total 208 fish distributed on eight release incidents, in 2020.
+This entails an increase from 2019, but still a relatively low number of escapes.
+The releases were mainly caused by operating procedure incidents.
 The Group invests a considerable amount of resources in optimising equipment and routines specifically to avoid accidental release of fish.